Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in a strained elliptic vortex

-where the external strain rate ($s$) and vorticity ($\gamma$) are nondimensionalised with vorticity of the core $\omega_0$.
-Note that the form of $\Omega = r/(r+1)^2$, $\Lambda = (1+r^2)/(1-r^2)$ and $k^2 = (1-r^2)/r$ remains the same as defined for Kirchhoff vortex; however, for Kida vortex, they are defined using the instantaneous aspect ratio ($r = r(t)$), which is evolving with time.
+This section focuses on the dynamics of inertial particles in a Kida vortex, which is weakly strained ($s \ll 1$) by a pure-strain flow.
+We consider the case where the ellipse undergoes a rotary dynamics.
 The inertial particles in the co-rotating frame with the ellipse are tracked using the modified form of the Maxey-Riley equation

-Note that the unsteady nature of the Kida vortex, even in the co-rotating frame, is accounted for in the Stokes drag term, and the non-uniform rate of rotation of the frame responsible for the Euler force -- the last term on the right-hand side.
-We simulate the dynamics of $St = 0.1$ point particles in a Kida vortex of initial aspect ratio $r(t=0) = r_0 = 0$ and orientation $\theta(t=0) = \theta_0 = 0$.
-The simulation is performed for two different strain rate values, and the particles' evolution is shown in figure \ref{fig009} as snapshots, as observed in a co-rotating frame.
-For a smaller value of strain rate ($s = 0.01$), the overall dynamics resemble that in the case of the Kirchhoff vortex, as can be seen from figure \ref{fig009}(a-d); most of the particles are getting centrifuged away, and a fraction of them attracted towards a pair of stable attractors.
-Unlike the Kirchhoff vortex, here the attractors are not fixed points but limit cycles in extended phase space (including the time axis), which can be seen as the red curve in the inset of figure \ref{fig009}(d), obtained by tracking the particles for a long time.
+Note that the unsteady nature of the Kida vortex, even in the co-rotating frame, is accounted for in the Stokes drag term, centrifugal term and Coriolis term on the right-hand side as $\textbf{u} = \textbf{u}(\textbf{x},t)$ and $\dot{\theta}=\dot{\theta}(t)$.
+In addition, the non-uniform rate of rotation of the frame, which is responsible for the Euler force, is represented by the last term on the right-hand side.
+We simulate the dynamics of $St = 0.1$ point particles in a Kida vortex of initial aspect ratio $r_0 = 0.5$ and orientation $\theta_0 = 0$.
+The simulation is performed for two different strain rate values, and the particles' evolution is shown in figure \ref{Fig011} as snapshots, as observed in a co-rotating frame.
+For a smaller value of strain rate $s = 0.01$, the overall dynamics resemble that in the case of the Kirchhoff vortex, as can be seen from figure \ref{Fig011}(a-d); most of the particles are getting centrifuged away, and a fraction of them attracted towards a pair of stable attractors.
+Unlike the Kirchhoff vortex, here the attractors are not fixed points but limit cycles in extended phase space (including the time axis), which can be seen as the red curve in the inset of figure \ref{Fig011}(d), obtained by tracking the particles for a long time.